rbutils/dbip_util/README.md

 DbipUtil includes DB-IP Lite databases and a simple interface to them, based on `maxmind-db` gem.

-It is automatically updated every month to refresh the database.
+The included databases are refreshed automatically.
+A GitHub Actions workflow runs `bin/dbiputil-refresh` and then `rake release` at **00:45&nbsp;GMT+1 on the 15th of every month** to publish a new gem version.
 Ensure to comply with the database licensing terms below in this document.

 ## Installation